lmorg/murex/docs/user-guide/reserved-vars.md

 > Special variables reserved by Murex

-In Murex, there are five different classes of variables:
+In Murex, there are different classes of variables:

+- Murex variables, of varying scope:
   1. Local variables (scope limited to a function et al)
   2. Module variables (scoped to a module)
   3. Global variables (available to every function within Murex but not shared with processes outside of the Murex's runtime)

-4. Environmental variables (available to every function and process -- internal and external to Murex)
+- Environmental variables (available to every function and process -- internal and external to Murex)

-5. Reserved variables
+- Reserved variables

-Reserved variables are data that are available to any code running within Murex and exposed as a variable.
+Reserved variables are Murex variables which contain read-only runtime data and thus made available via Murex's runtime rather than assigned by any running Murex code.

 Reserved variables are called _reserved_ because they are read only.